BasitAkin/WCI-Index/README.md

 **Reproducible code and data for the ten-site WCI assessment presented in:**

-> Akinade, B. A., Amanambu, A. C., & Frame, J. M. (2026). *AI Data Centers and the Water Use Feedback Loop.* Earth-Science Reviews (submitted).
+> Akinade, B. A., Amanambu, A. C., & Frame, J. M. (2026). *AI Data Centers and the Water Use Feedback Loop.*

 ---